 Namchak’s programs are designed to bring greater happiness and meaning to life through meditation, community, and retreat.
-Tibetan and Western master teachers share one of the oldest lineages of Tibetan Buddhist practice to help you skillfully navigate modern day life.
-Designed for those establishing a practice for the first time and experienced practitioners, our programs will support developing your inner life so you can then take it out into your community and the world.
+Tibetan and Western teachers share one of the oldest lineages of Tibetan Buddhist practice to help you skillfully navigate modern day life.
+Designed for those establishing a new practice and experienced practitioners alike, our programs support developing your inner life so you can then take it out into your community and the world.

 The Four Immeasurables Retreat

 Cultivating Vast and Profound Connection

 Intro to Vipassana

 Waking up in Community 3-part series open to all Namchak students

 Namchak brings ancient meditation practices to modern life through online learning, in-person retreats, and a vibrant community guided by Tibetan masters and Western teachers.
 We support students on every step of the path, from those exploring mindfulness for the first time to more experienced students looking to deepen their practice.
 We offer a variety of learning programs, including in-person teaching, small group learning, online courses, and soon-to-be-established residential retreats at the Namchak Retreat Ranch in western Montana. sometimes spelled “Sang-Ngag”.

 Our intention is to make this workshop financially accessible to all.
 Please choose the tuition amount that works for you.
 If the program costs present a financial barrier or you are interested in a stipend to offset the cost of childcare, please contact email@example.com.